gleisonsdm/Kuifje-Documentation/Chapter 02/Set.md

 # Set

-Set is used to associate values directly, without the need of defining the associated distribution.
+Kuifje supports sets of values.

-## Set without values
+## Set without values (Gleison, what does that mean??)

 The way to create a set of values in kuifje follows.
 ```python